wui-hong/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Transactions involving the deleted person will have the deleted person's name changed to "Others".
+In the event that this results in the transaction becoming irrelevant, the transaction will be automatically deleted.
+All transactions involving the deleted person as a payee will also be automatically deleted.

 Examples: